danielabmartins/devops-24-25-1241902/CA1/README.md

 ### Conclusion
 This DevOps project helped me get a better grasp of version control and build tools.
 I got hands-on with Git, tried out Mercurial as an alternative, and learned how to use Gradle for automating tasks.
-I also converted a basic tutorial app to Gradle and compared it with Maven, which gave me a solid understanding of how these tools make development more efficient and easier to manage.
+I also converted a basic tutorial app to Gradle and compared it with Ant, which gave me a solid understanding of how these tools make development more efficient and easier to manage.